SUNY Maritime College Data & Information Overview

 How Well Is SUNY Maritime College Ranked?

-SUNY Maritime is ranked #324 out of 1,727 schools in the nation for overall quality on College Factual's 2020 Best Colleges list.
-This is an improvement over the previous year, when SUNY Maritime held the #367 spot on the Best Overall Colleges list.
+College Factual ranked SUNY Maritime College as #322 out of 2,576 colleges and universities in the country on its 2022 Best Colleges list.
+This puts it in the top 15% of all schools in the nation.
+This is an improvement over the previous year, when SUNY Maritime College held the #483 spot on the Best Overall Colleges list.

-Is It Hard to Get Into SUNY Maritime?
+Is It Hard to Get Into SUNY Maritime College?

 If you're applying to SUNY Maritime College you'll face some tough competition, since the school's acceptance rate is only 69%.
 Definitely don't wait until the last minute to submit your application, since applying early may be in your favor.